Lynkr-Inc/lynkr-python-sdk/README.md

 - A reference ID string (used for the follow-up execute_action call)
 - A Schema object that provides helper methods to work with the schema

+The reference ID is also stored within the client object for convenience.

 ### Working with the Schema